 It happened.
-You got the email and now the agent has set up a call.
-Your heart is beating and your palms are sweating.
+You got the email and now the agent has set up a call. 🎉 Your heart probably hasn’t stopped beating and your palms are sweating.
 This is YOUR moment!
-Don’t let all those questions you were going to ask an agent escape you when you pick up the phone.
+But don’t let all those questions you were going to ask an agent escape you when you pick up the phone.

 25 Important Questions to Ask an Agent when You Get an Offer:

-The call you’ve been waiting for has finally happened: an agent ACTUALLY wants to represent you! 😆 But before you say yes, there’s some vital questions to ask an agent and you don’t want the excitement to trip you up.
+The call you’ve been waiting for has finally happened: an agent ACTUALLY wants to represent you! 😆 But before you say yes, there are some vital questions to ask an agent and you don’t want the excitement to trip you up.

 Questions about Their Business:

 These are questions you are going to want to ask that are SPECIFIC to them selling your book.
-I know a person whose agent waited a WHOLE year before even sending anything out!
-She needed to ask these questions.
+Before having them represent you, be sure to ask:

 - What percentage does the agency take